pixeldroid/programming-pages/lib/doc-source/_layout_api/layout.md

 description: |
   Renders documentation of a Jekyll layout.
 This page is an example of a documented layout.

+  Parameterized Jekyll layouts are rendering functions for a particular page format and style.
+A Jekyll layout can read data defined via page variables for rendering.
+This layout renders documentation of page variables and the inheritance chain for a given layout.

-  Page variables to be documented should be provided as an object with the following keys:
+  Page variables to be documented should be provided as a yaml object with the following keys:
   ```yaml
   variable_info:
     attributes: [ string ]